Jonathan-Mandl/Ex4/README.md

  - SocketIO.cpp
  - DefaultIO.h

 The CLI.cpp class is the program that manage the menue.
-The CLI.cpp class use command array that contain the commands.
+It use command array that contain the commands.